 Some people swear by them.
 Of course, all of their practitioners swear by them too.
 Alternative therapies have moved into the mainstream.
 Many hospitals and HMOs now offer them.
 And many insurance plans now cover them.
-But are alternative therapies alternative therapy scams?
+Nonetheless, many alternative therapies are often nothing more than alternative therapy scams.

 The most common alternative therapies are: